fjordvext/Zimi_GAproject1/README.md

 - **Render the game in the browser**
 - **Design and implement logic for winning** and **visually display a win or loss state of which player won in a 2 player game (if the game is two-player)**
 - **Include separate HTML / CSS / JavaScript files**
-- **Make use of object prototypes** - a good approach to this is to begin making the game and then to look for ways to refactor it to use prototypes in at least one case
+- **Make use of object prototypes** - a good approach to this is to begin making the game and then to look for ways to refactor it to use prototypes in at least one case.
 - Use the **KISS (Keep It Simple Stupid)** and **DRY (Don't Repeat Yourself)** principles
 - Use **Vanilla JavaScript** or **jQuery** for **DOM manipulation**
-- **Deploy your game online**, where the rest of the world can access it
+- **Deploy your game online**, where the rest of the world can access it.
+(Use either BitBalloon or GitHub Pages!)
 - Use **adaptive design** and media queries for HTML and CSS (adhere to best practices)
 - Be hosted on **Github.com**, NOT Github Enterprise.